Baruch Spinoza

 Baruch (de) Spinoza (Note: /bəˈruːk spɪˈnoʊzə/; Dutch: /nl/; Portuguese: /pt/; ברוך שפינוזה.
-His boyhood and early adult business name was "Bento", and his synagogue name was "Baruch", the Hebrew translation of "Bento", which means "blessed".
-As a correspondent, he primarily signed his name as "Benedictus".)
-(24 November 1632 – 21 February 1677), also known under his Latinized pen name Benedictus de Spinoza, was a philosopher of Portuguese-Jewish origin, who was born in the Dutch Republic.
-A forerunner of the Age of Enlightenment, Spinoza significantly influenced modern biblical criticism, 17th-century rationalism, and Dutch intellectual culture, establishing himself as one of the most important and radical philosophers of the early modern period.
-Influenced by Stoicism, Thomas Hobbes, René Descartes, Ibn Tufayl, and heterodox Christians, Spinoza was a leading philosopher of the Dutch Golden Age.
+His boyhood and early adult business name was the Portuguese "Bento", his synagogue name the Hebrew translation "Baruch", and, in his correspondence, he primarily signed his name as the Latin translation "Benedictus".
+All three names literally mean "blessed".
+The surname spellings "Espinosa" and "Espinoza", as used by his family, also appear in documents from his early life.)
+(24 November 1632 – 21 February 1677), also known under his Latinized pen name Benedictus de Spinoza, was a philosopher of Portuguese-Jewish origin who was born and lived in the Dutch Republic.
+A forerunner of the Enlightenment, Spinoza significantly influenced modern biblical criticism, 17th-century rationalism, and Dutch intellectual culture, establishing himself as one of the most important and radical philosophers of the early modern period.
+Influenced by Stoicism, Thomas Hobbes, René Descartes, and heterodox Christians, Spinoza was a leading philosopher of the Dutch Golden Age.

 Spinoza was born in Amsterdam to a Marrano family that fled Portugal for the more tolerant Dutch Republic.
-He received a traditional Jewish education, learning Hebrew and studying sacred texts within the Portuguese Jewish community, where his father was a prominent merchant.
+He received a traditional Jewish education, learning Hebrew and studying sacred texts within the Portuguese-Jewish community, where his father was a prominent merchant.
 As a young man, Spinoza challenged rabbinic authority and questioned Jewish doctrines, leading to his permanent expulsion from his Jewish community in 1656.
-Following that expulsion, he distanced himself from all religious affiliations and devoted himself to philosophical inquiry and lens grinding.
+Following that expulsion, he distanced himself from all religious affiliations and devoted himself to philosophical inquiry, supporting himself by lens grinding.
 Spinoza attracted a dedicated circle of followers who gathered to discuss his writings and joined him in the intellectual pursuit of truth.

-Spinoza published little, to avoid persecution and bans on his books.
+Spinoza published sparingly during his lifetime to circumvent persecution and the suppression of his works.
 In his Tractatus Theologico-Politicus, described by Steven Nadler as "one of the most important books of Western thought", Spinoza questioned the divine origin of the Hebrew Bible and the nature of God while arguing that ecclesiastic authority should have no role in a secular, democratic state.
-Ethics argues for a pantheistic view of God and explores the place of human freedom in a world devoid of theological, cosmological, and political moorings.
+Ethics equates God with nature, arguing for a view of God that scholars interpret variously as pantheistic, panentheistic, or atheistic, and it explores the place of human freedom in a world devoid of theological, cosmological, and political moorings.
 Rejecting messianism and the emphasis on the afterlife, Spinoza emphasized appreciating and valuing life for oneself and others.
 By advocating for individual liberty in its moral, psychological, and metaphysical dimensions, Spinoza helped establish the genre of political writing called secular theology.

-Spinoza's philosophy spans nearly every area of philosophical discourse, including metaphysics, epistemology, political philosophy, ethics, philosophy of mind, and philosophy of science.
-His friends posthumously published his works, captivating philosophers for the next two centuries.
+Spinoza's philosophy addresses multiple areas of philosophical discourse, including metaphysics, epistemology, political philosophy, ethics, philosophy of mind, and philosophy of science.
+His works were published posthumously by his friends and influenced philosophers for the next two centuries.
 Spinoza is celebrated as one of the most original and influential thinkers of the seventeenth century.
-Rebecca Goldstein dubbed him "the renegade Jew who gave us modernity".
+Rebecca Goldstein described him as "the renegade Jew who gave us modernity".